Unit’s first female first sergeant ‘keeps it green’ and takes care of soldiers

 |0

-This work, Unit’s first female first sergeant ‘keeps it green’ and takes care of soldiers [Image 4 of 4], by SFC Doug Roles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unit’s first female first sergeant ‘keeps it green’ and takes care of soldiers, by SFC Doug Roles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Unit’s first female first sergeant ‘keeps it green’ and takes care of soldiers

 LEAVE A COMMENT